The King’s Trust Group Company

 We are committed to protecting your data and therefore it will never be sold.
 We will only disclose your information to those acting as agents for us and data processors carrying out work on our behalf.
 Where we engage the services of anyone who will process your data on our behalf will have formal agreements that protect the security of your data.
 The organisations we may share with include:

-· Charities within The Prince’s Trust Group and the Royal Household for the reasons explained above,
+Charities within The King’s Trust Group and the Royal Household, for the reasons explained above,

 Should we merge with another organisation to form a new entity, your data may be transferred to the new entity;